alexconerly/School_District_Analysis/README.md

    ![](Resources/school_summary_df_original.png)

 - When the DataFrame included the rows for the 9th graders but their test scores were replaced with NaN values, their percentages for reading, math, and overall passing were in the range of the 60s.
 This is because the total students in the data remained at 39,170 for this calculation, just as before the NaN values were introduced, but their values were no longer counted, resulting in a much lower percentage.
-This can be seen by the following dataframe screenshot:
+This can be seen by screenshot below.
+In comparison to the original, it is clear the data for Thomas High School test score percentages experienced a drastic reduction as a result of the NaN values.
+Although the average math and reading scores remained relatively unchanged, the percent passing math decreased by about 26%, the percent passing reading decreased by 28%, and the overall passing percentage decreased by about 26%.

     ![](Resources/school_sum_NAN_60.png)

--From this dataframe, in comparison to the original, it is clear the data for Thomas High School test score percentages experienced a drastic reduction as a result of the NaN values.
-Although the average math and reading scores remained relatively unchanged, the percent passing math decreased by about 26%, the percent passing reading decreased by 28%, and the overall passing percentage decreased by about 26%.

 -However, this DataFrame did not adequately represent the rest of the students for Thomas High School.
 Hence, a new dataframe was also created for Thomas High School to only include 10th, 11th, and 12th graders.
-Once this dataframe was updated to more adequately represent the other grade scores of Thomas High School, the following results were obtained:
+Once this dataframe was updated to more adequately represent the other grade scores of Thomas High School, the following results were obtained (see dataframe below).
+By comparing this result to the original dataframe, the average math score and average reading score remained relatively unchanged.
+The percentage math dropped just about .1 point, the percent reading dropped about 0.3, and the percent overall dropped about 0.3 as well.

    ![](Resources/Use_for_NAN.png)

--By comparing this result to the original dataframe, the average math score and average reading score remained relatively unchanged.
-The percentage math dropped just about .1 point, the percent reading dropped about 0.3, and the percent overall dropped about 0.3 as well.
+-

 - Thus, by replacing Thomas High School's math and reading scores with NaN values for ninth-graders, it appears this had the affect of reducing the scores for Thomas High School percentage performance results while leaving the rest of the school data intact.
 However, once a new dataframe was created to only include data for the tenth, eleventh, and twefth grade students of Thomas High School, the percentages were recalibrated and became more similar to the rest of the district-wide data.